The WoW Warrior Guide

 Draenei – Winners of the interstellar bodybuilding contest.
 All of them.

 - Draenei present probably the most contestable rank amongst warrior race choices, some say the HoT(Heal over time) is easily worth it, acting as a secondary bandage.
 Some disagree.
-I think the any Warrior heal is a good thing.
+I think that any Warrior heal is a good thing.

 Gnomes - Too short, the butt of too many jokes, and punted by everyone except Goblins.
 While a useful race in general, and a solid PvP race, they bring nothing special to Warriors.